The 10 most innovative health companies of 2020

 For building an AI transcription assistant for doctors

-Suki, is a voice transcription service for doctors that lets them speak their notes as they go through the exam, so they don’t have stop to write them down.
+Suki is a voice transcription service for doctors that lets them speak their notes as they go through an exam, so they don’t have stop to write them down.

 4. Lyra Health